xzhang03/NidaqGUI/README.md

 ## Hardware

-  1. **LED driver** I wrote the code for [PLEXON single channel driver](https://plexon.com/wp-content/uploads/2017/06/PlexBright-LD-1-Single-Channel-Driver-User-Guide.pdf), but any driver with **digital input** can do TCP and optophotometry modes. **Analog input** is required to do the same-color optophotometry mode.
+  1. **LED driver**: I wrote the code for [PLEXON single channel driver](https://plexon.com/wp-content/uploads/2017/06/PlexBright-LD-1-Single-Channel-Driver-User-Guide.pdf), but any driver with **digital input** can do TCP and optophotometry modes. **Analog input** is required to do the same-color optophotometry mode.
   2. **Microcontroller**:
     a. **Legacy mode**: any microscontroller with serial communication will do (e.g., Arduino UNO, Trinket m0, etc).
     b. **Omnibox mode**: I recommend [Teensy 4.0](https://www.pjrc.com/store/teensy40.html).
 It's fast, easy to program, and cheap.
 It also has many pins. **IT CANNOT HANDLE 5V LOGIC.** The drawback is the lack of true analog output for future ramp experiments.